-The five-story building, which occupies almost half the block between Michigan, 10th, Jackson, and Adams streets, comprises of an original building, constructed as the Juvenile Court and Detention Center with additions.
+The five-story building, which occupies almost half the block between Michigan, 10^{th} , Jackson, and Adams streets, comprises of an original building, constructed as the Juvenile Court and Detention Center with additions.
 The original building, which faced 10th street, is a T-shaped brick building with several bays of metal-frame, horizontal and vertical grouped windows.
 Large sections of this original façade remain visible when viewed from 10th Street.
 The main entrance to the building is from its addition on Michigan Street, set in a curtain wall framed by massive stone-clad walls.
 On either side of this central entrance are four vertical strip windows on a granite and concrete panel clad façade.
 A set-back upper floor level at the corner of Michigan and Jackson streets has concrete and glass curtain walls.
 A parking garage and side entrance are accessible from Jackson Street.
 The property includes an associated parking lot facing 10th Street, separated from the sidewalk by a concrete wall.
 Located across the street from the Lucas County Courthouse, this building was constructed to serve the complementary functions of a Juvenile Court and Detention Center.
 The facility includes a law library and was renamed Family Court Center in 1962 after initial additions were made to the Jackson Street and Michigan Avenue facades.
 Later additions and modifications to the building were made during 1980-1990, resulting in the new, Michigan Street façade and the parking garage facing Jackson Street.
 While the building has undergone major new additions, prominent sections of the original building are retained and its mid-century modern elements, materials, and construction are visible from 10th Street, retaining their integrity.
 Significantly, the building retains an association with the county courthouse and with its own historic uses, and this its integrity, and contributes to the district.

 The building's contributing status to a historic district listed on the National Register does not prohibit or restrict the demolition of the structure.
 Instead, it restricts the use of federal or state dollars in the demolition or rehabilitation of the structure.
 In cases where federal or state dollars are used, the State Historic Preservation Office (SHPO) must be consulted.
 The applicant is pursuing this demolition after receiving a grant through the Ohio Department of Development's Building Demolition and Site Revitalization Program.
 Staff reached out to SHPO and discovered that they had not reviewed the proposed demolition.
-According to a SHPO representative, the applicant will need to have a waiver signed by SHPO to use the grant funds.
+The applicant has since filed an application for this waiver through SHPO.
+This has been attached as Exhibit "D".